ShapesEngine/BattleTanksGame/README.md

 # BattleTanksGame
-Remake of a 2D retro Battle City game made with OpenGL
+Remake of a 2D retro Battle Tanks game made with OpenGL

 # How to build
 ### CMake as most universal way